 LeBron James had the ball with 39.2 seconds remaining and the game tied at 101.
-The Lakers had not lost a clutch game all season, their 13-0 record in contests decided by five points or fewer representing one of the most remarkable statistical anomalies in recent NBA history.
+The Lakers had not lost a clutch game all season, their 13-0 record in contests decided by five points or fewer, per NBA.com/stats, representing one of the most remarkable statistical anomalies in recent NBA history.
 James, despite being 41 years old and dealing with the back issues that have plagued him throughout this season, remained the player everyone trusted with the ball when everything mattered.
 He drove toward the basket, looking to create the go-ahead basket that would extend the Lakers’ improbable perfect record.
 Giannis Antetokounmpo had other plans.

 James had one more chance.
 He received the inbound pass and surveyed the floor, looking for either a drive to the basket or an open teammate who could create a better shot.
 Antetokounmpo stayed attached to him, refusing to allow any separation.
 With 2 seconds remaining, Giannis reached around James and knocked the ball away, his second steal of the possession and his second defensive stop against LeBron in the final 40 seconds.
 Porter hit two more free throws, and the Bucks escaped with a 105-101 victory that snapped the Lakers’ perfect clutch record and delivered a statement about Milwaukee’s championship aspirations.